Running PharmCAT

 - -rs

-- comma-separated list of sources to limit recommendations to (defaults to both)
+- comma-separated list of sources to limit recommendations to (defaults to all)

 - -re

-or --reporter-extended - generate extended report (includes all possible genes and drugs, even if no data is available)
+or --reporter-extended - write an extended report (includes all possible genes and drugs, even if no data is available)

 - -reporterJson